Universal Design is for Everyone

 Lever-style door handles and faucets.
-Lever-type handles are easier to use than twist-type knobs or handles, and they’re especially convenient for those with arthritis or with limited dexterity in their hands.
+Lever-type handles are easier to use than twist-type knobs or handles, and they’re especially convenient for kids or anyone with limited dexterity.
 They’re available in as many styles and finishes as other faucets and handles, at comparable prices.

 Hand-held shower.
 These versatile shower heads attach to a flexible hose that makes them easy to use while sitting.
-“I convince people to consider these because they’re great for cleaning the tub or shower,” Bawden says.
-“Plus they have a ‘trickle’ or ‘pause’ setting that allows you to shave or wash your hair without wasting water.”
+Many have a ‘trickle’ or ‘pause’ setting that allows you to shave or wash your hair without wasting water.
+They’re also good for cleaning the shower stall or bathtub.
 Hand-held units are no more expensive than fixed shower heads.

-Choosing an acrylic shower surround with a built-in bench costs no more than a plain stall, and adding a built-in corner bench to a tiled shower costs around $150 extra.
-A folding, waterproof shower seat that attaches to the wall costs $150-$500.
+A shower bench.
+Choosing an acrylic shower surround with a built-in bench costs no more than a plain stall, and adding a built-in corner bench to a tiled shower costs around $150 to $250 extra.
+A folding, waterproof shower seat that attaches to the wall costs $150 to $500.

 Tall toilets with no-slam seats and lids.
-“I put these in every bathroom unless the bathroom is for small children,” Bawden says.
-“People love them; they’re easier to sit on and more comfortable.”
-Test-drive one in a showroom to see if you agree; tall toilets are 16 to 18 inches high compared with the standard 14 or 15 inches.
+Toilet seats with soft-close mechanisms are great for small children — or anyone who’s accidentally banged a seat shut in the middle of the night.
+Test-drive one in a showroom to see if you agree; a soft-close seat is $35 to $65.
+Tall toilets are 16 to 18 inches high compared with the standard 14 or 15 inches.
 Additional cost for a tall toilet is minimal, around $50 more for comparable styles.

 Wall-mounted sinks.
 To provide space beneath a bathroom lavatory for wheelchairs or other mobility devices, consider a wall-mounted sink.
-Wall-mounted sinks have no vanity cabinet or supporting legs underneath, yet they’re designed for strength and durability.
+Wall-mounted sinks have no vanity cabinet or supporting legs underneath, which makes cleaning floors a snap.
 Depending on the style, some have shrouds that conceal drain traps and water supply tubes under the sink.
 Expect to pay $200 to $1,000 and up.

-If cabinets are desired, mounting them at least 9 inches off the floor allows room for a wheelchair footrest to pass underneath.
+If you prefer cabinets, mount them at least 9 inches off the floor to allow room for a wheelchair footrest to pass underneath.